confluentinc/ide-sidecar/CONTRIBUTING.md

 This section shows how to use `curl` to interact with a running Sidecar.

+### Running the Sidecar

+Running the development version of the Sidecar is as simple as running the following command:

+    make quarkus-dev

+This will start the Sidecar in development mode, which includes live coding with hot reloads.
+The Sidecar will be available at http://localhost:26636.

+If you want to run the Sidecar as a native executable (production mode), you can build the native executable and run it with:

+    make mvn-package-native && ./target/ide-sidecar-*-runner

 ### Handshake

-Sidecar uses authentication to prevent access from unauthorized clients.
-The sidecar returns an authentication token from the first invocation of the `/gateway/v1/handshake` route.
+The Sidecar uses authentication to prevent access from unauthorized clients.
+The Sidecar returns an authentication token from the first invocation of the `/gateway/v1/handshake` route.
 Use this authentication token to sign API requests.

-After starting the Sidecar executable, get the token and store in an environment variable:
+After starting the Sidecar executable, get the token and store it in an environment variable:
 ```shell
 export DTX_ACCESS_TOKEN=$(curl -s -H "Content-Type:application/json" http://localhost:26636/gateway/v1/handshake | jq -r .auth_secret)
 ```
-and then verify it is set:
+Next, verify that the environment variable is set:
 ```shell
 echo $DTX_ACCESS_TOKEN
 ```

 ### List connections

+You can list all connections by executing the following command:

 ```shell
 curl -s -H "Content-Type:application/json" -H "Authorization: Bearer ${DTX_ACCESS_TOKEN}" http://localhost:26636/gateway/v1/connections | jq -r .
 ```